Berichte 2020

 Current Notes from Namibia May 2, 2020

-From Tuesday, May 5th, the strict exit restrictions are being relaxed somewhat.
+From Tuesday, May 5, the strict exit restrictions are being relaxed somewhat.
 People are now allowed to move freely throughout the country again, but must wear a face mask in public.
 The government is providing some masks to those in particular need.
 The external borders remain closed, but Namibians are now allowed to return to their country after a two-week quarantine.
-Larger and smaller retail stores have reopened, and street vendors, restaurants and lodges that offer food are also allowed to sell it as take-away.
-Beauty salons and hairdressers are allowed to open under special hygiene and distancing regulations.
+Larger and smaller retail stores have reopened, and street vendors, restaurants, and lodges that offer food are also permitted to sell it as takeaway.
+Beauty salons and hairdressers are permitted to open subject to special hygiene and social distancing regulations.

-Otherwise, restaurants, hotels, theaters, cinemas, gyms, nightclubs, casinos, seminars, conference centers and amusement parks remain closed and alcohol may not be bought or sold.
-Public gatherings are not permitted, including church services and community meetings.
+Otherwise, restaurants, hotels, theaters, cinemas, gyms, nightclubs, casinos, seminars, conference centers, and amusement parks remain closed, and alcohol may not be bought or sold.
+Public gatherings are prohibited, including church services and community gatherings.

 This phase two is provisionally valid until June 2nd.

-In the phase three, which applies throughout June, restaurants, hotels and cultural institutions will be reopened, but with the condition that alcohol may only be consumed in private.
-Hopefully, church events will then be allowed again (with restrictions).
+In the Phase three, In effect throughout June, restaurants, hotels, and cultural institutions will reopen, but with the condition that alcohol may only be consumed in private settings.
+Hopefully, church events will then be permitted again (to a limited extent).

-In the phase four The "new normal" will then begin.
-From the end of June, the borders to selected countries will be gradually reopened and school and university operations will then resume in their normal form from the beginning of August.
+In the Phase four The "new normal" will then begin.
+Borders to selected countries will gradually reopen from the end of June, and school and university operations are scheduled to resume in their normal form from the beginning of August.

 However, these three additional phases can be shortened or extended due to special circumstances.
-However, Namibia now has a 4-phase plan that people can follow.
+However, Namibia now has a four-phase plan that people can follow.

 What does this mean for our club?

-The last five weeks of strict lockdown have had a negative impact on people without permanent jobs, day labourers and casual workers. left behind a lot of poverty and hardship.
-But pastors and church employees will not be earning anything in the next few weeks.
-School meals for primary school children will also not be available until August.
+The last five weeks of strict lockdown have had a negative impact on people without permanent jobs, day laborers and casual workers. leaving behind a lot of poverty and hardship.
+But pastors and church employees won't be earning any money in the coming weeks either.
+School meals for elementary school students won't be available until August.

-Albertina and Yvonne will now reopen their soup kitchens with the necessary distance rules, but there are probably many more children and adults who urgently need these extra meals.
+Albertina and Yvonne will now reopen their soup kitchens with the necessary distancing rules, but there are probably many more children and adults who urgently need these extra meals.

-I would like to thank all donors who have sent us an extra donation during this special time.
-We will use this money and additional money from our association's budget to alleviate the suffering of the people in Okombahe and other parts of Namibia.
+I thank all donors who have sent us an extra donation during this difficult time.
+We will use this money, along with additional funds from our association's budget, to alleviate the suffering of the people in Okombahe and other parts of Namibia.

 Namibia-Unterstützung bringt Hilfspakete nach Okombahe.